AVSystem/Anjay-zephyr-client/demo/README.md

 ## Connecting to the LwM2M Server with OpenThread

-To use this project on the nRF52840dk board, in addition to the configuration shown in the previous paragraph, you will need to configure the OpenThread Border Router and Commissioner as described in the guides from the links below.
+To use this project on the nRF52840dk board or Arduino Nano 33 BLE Sense in addition to the configuration shown in the previous paragraph, you will need to configure the OpenThread Border Router and Commissioner as described in the guides from the links below.
-You can change default `CONFIG_OPENTHREAD_JOINER_PSKD` value in the `boards/nrf52840dk_nrf52840.conf`.
+You can change default `CONFIG_OPENTHREAD_JOINER_PSKD` value in the `boards/nrf52840dk_nrf52840.conf` for nRF or in `boards/arduino_nano_33_ble_sense.conf` for Arduino.
 In same file, replace `CONFIG_OPENTHREAD_FTD=y` with `CONFIG_OPENTHREAD_MTD=y` if you want your device to run as an MTD.

 Resources:
 - [Introduction to OpenThread](https://openthread.io/guides)